Skip to main content

 TierStorageWritten ByRead By

-1. Knowledge GraphMCP mcp__memory__*graph-queue-sync (stop)memory-context (prompt), graph-memory-inject (subagent)
+1. Knowledge GraphMCP mcp__memory__*session-summary (stop), auto-remember-continuity (stop)memory-context (prompt)

-2. Local JSONL.claude/memory/*.jsonlcapture-user-intent (prompt), memory-writermemory-context-loader (first prompt)
+2. Local JSONL.claude/memory/*.jsonlmemory-writermemory-context-loader (first prompt)

 3. CC NativeMEMORY.mdHigh-confidence decisions (>= 0.7) auto-writtenClaude Code system prompt (automatic)